jshea/AngularCRUD/README.md

 This is my learning/experimenting/sharing Angular 2 CRUD application.
 It uses Chris Camargo's [ng-seed](https://github.com/camargo/ng-seed) as its foundation.

 ## Some potentially interesting features
-* Typescript classes
+* Basic Create/Report/Update/Delete functionality
-* InMemoryWebApiModule (mock REST api & database)
+* [InMemoryWebApiModule](https://github.com/angular/in-memory-web-api) (mock REST api & database)
-* Lazy loaded module (about).
+* Lazy loaded module (about module is lazy loaded).
 * Reactive Forms
 * Form validations
-* Basic Create/Report/Update/Delete functionality
-* Bootstrap 4 formatting
+* Bootstrap 4 (responsive grid, buttons, cards, forms)
+* Typescript classes

 ## Getting started
-Current version of [NodeJS](https://nodejs.org/), version 6.7 as of this writing.
+This was created and runs using the current version of [NodeJS](https://nodejs.org/), version 6.7 as of this writing.
-* In the AngularCRUD folder, run `npm install` to load dependent libraries into the `node_modules` folder.
+* In the AngularCRUD folder, run `npm install` to load dependent libraries and perform post installation configuration.
+Package.json contains libs to be loaded into the `node_modules` folder.
-* Run `npm start` to build the application with Webpack and start a light http server.
+* Run `npm start` to build the application with [Webpack](https://webpack.github.io/) and start a lightweight http server.
 The application will be available at [http://localhost:8080/](http://localhost:8080/).

 ## Angular architectural aspects
+Chris Camargo's [ng-seed](https://github.com/camargo/ng-seed) provides the foundation for this application.
+This ng-seed provides:
+* Core package.json
+* Webpack build and run configuration files
+* Linting (lint errors will prevent running, a good practice if a bit harsh)
+* Testing harness - Unit (Karma) and E2E (Protractor)
+* app with module, router and beginning components

 ### Best Practices
 Follows the Angular Best Practices as identified in the [style guide](https://angular.io/styleguide).